valhuber/Tutorial-ApiLogicProject/readme.txt

       this runs better - app runs, swagger has right url, but hangs... public port??
 No, still fails using "public"

 7/14
-  Added swagger-host as 3rd arg, updated LaunchCongig=ApiLogicServer-swagger to use it.
+  Added swagger-host as 3rd arg, updated LaunchConfig=ApiLogicServer-swagger to use it.
   App runs, Swagger has specified URL, but hangs on Try It Now.
+Public does not help.  http did not seem to help